tmwagency/TMW-PHP-coding-standards/php coding standards.md

 The second example is better for large text blocks that might themselves contain quotes where escaping them becomes too messy.

-### Database Schemas

-While not strictly PHP, it's important that you can develop a well structured and flexible schema.
-This includes the following:

--   Using the right database encodings.
-Generally using utf8 for your character set, and `utf8_general_ci` for your collation will be enough, as this should cover the most typical types of character encodings (including Cyrillic)
--   Selecting the right table engine.
-Typically, most MySQL tools default to MyISAM or InnoDB, but it's useful to know the differences between the two.
-MyISAM is faster for reads, slower for writes, and employs table-level locking on writes, which is a potential bottleneck.
-InnoDB is faster for writes, slower than MyISAM for reads, but employs row-level locking and allows you to use foreign key constraints.
--   Use the most appropriate field types.
-If you need a column for simple yes/no values, don't use `varchar`, use something like `enum` instead, as this is stored internally as an integer rather than a string, which allows for better indexing, faster queries, and a reduced memory and storage footprint.
-Integer fields should be set to an appropriate length type, it makes little sense storing a list of captcha question IDs in a `bigint` field, and likewise, no sense storing a list of Twitter comment IDs as `tinyint`
--   Generate appropriate indexes on tables.
-Don't just index everything, but focus on the fields that you are going to be using in joins and searches.
-This can have a tremendous impact on your application when done correctly
--   Don't be too worried about multiple joins across tables to retrieve a dataset.
-With good indexes this won't be an issue, and embracing a good relational schema allows your data to be used in more flexible ways in the future as the nature of an application changes.
-It's also a *lot* faster than iterating over multiple content sets in PHP and attempting to perform the same actions there.
--   Wherever possible, join on integers (this includes dates and `enum`s which are stored as integers internally) as this is a lot faster than joining on strings, and indexes are often smaller.

 Good Programming Practices
 --------------------------